AnkurSheel/ankursheel_website/src/ankursheel_website/content/posts/2023/2023-03-05-laid-off-reflections-lessons-learned/laid-off-reflections-lessons-learned.md

 Everything worked out for me in the end.

 I got a month of severance.
 I also had many annual leaves left over, which got paid out.
 After I raised my concerns with the founders, they also vested the 25% of my options.
-The company also allowed us to keep access to slack/email so that we could say our goodbyes.
+The company also allowed us to keep access to slack/email for a few days so that we could say our goodbyes.

 I landed a job almost immediately but took a month to unwind before starting the new position. _Previously, the time for getting a new job has varied from 1 to 6 months, so this was a pleasant surprise._